 Communication skills are central to successful conflict management.
 The wrong word, delivered in the wrong tone, with incorrect non-verbal communication, will escalate rather than diffuse adversarial situations.

 Portraying a strong, confident, and positive image is essential.
 Not only to deter potential adversaries.
 A CPO is also a reflection of their security company, Principal, and client.

 Effective management of the Principal and team requires confidence.
 A CPO that melts in front of the Principal is not focussed on their tasks.
 To smooth the way for a Principal, the CPO must be able to act assertively.
-Even more so, when action is required, a CPO must be able to give instructions that a powerful, wealthy and famous Principal will immediatly follow without hesitation.
+Even more so, when action is required, a CPO must be able to give instructions that a powerful, wealthy, and famous Principal will immediately follow without hesitation.